Moving to UK from South Africa – 2025 Returning Guide

 Demonstrating knowledge about the company during an interview can set you apart from other candidates.

-By taking these steps, returning British ex-pats can effectively navigate the UK job market and find employment that leverages their international experience and skills.
+By taking these steps, returning British expats can effectively navigate the UK job market and find employment that leverages their international experience and skills.

 Resuming Education in the UK

-Encourage them to participate in extracurricular activities to help them settle in and make new friends.
+Please encourage them to participate in extracurricular activities to help them settle in and make new friends.

 Once you decide where to settle, the next issue is finding a suitable school.